-As April waned, Mother Nature showed up to do her part to bring on the flowers of May here in Western Massachusetts.
+As April waned, Mother Nature showed up to do her part to bring on May flowers here in Western Massachusetts.

-Thick gray clouds moved in for days and days and days.
-The sun disappeared and we got doused.
+Thick gray clouds moved in.
+The sun disappeared.
+And, for days and days and days, the world became cloudy, chilly, and wet.
+We got doused.
 Drizzled upon.
 Misted.
 Drenched.

 This wasn't always the case.